Recursive deep learning framework for forecasting the decadal world economic outlook: Methodology

-The Group of Seven (G7) is an inter-governmental political forum consisting seven developed countries Canada, France, Germany, Italy, Japan, the United Kingdom and the United States.
-These countries exert significant influence over global geo-political affairs that impact the world economy\citep{vu2020sources,jorgenson2013emergence}.
-BRICS refers to the five major emerging economies and developing countries, including Brazil, Russia, India, China and South Africa.
-The BRICS countries occupy 27$\%$ of the world's land area, 43$\%$ of the population and 24$\%$ of the GDP\citep{basu2013demographic,nayyar2016brics}.
-These developing countries occupy an indispensable position in the future development of the world\citep{o2001building}.
+The Group of Seven (G7) is an inter-governmental political forum of seven developed countries consisting of Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States.
+These countries exert significant influence over global geo-political affairs that impact the world economy \cite{vu2020sources,jorgenson2013emergence}.
+On the other hand, BRICS refers to the five major emerging economies and developing countries, including Brazil, Russia, India, China and South Africa.
+These developing countries occupy an indispensable position in the future development of the world \cite{o2001building}.

-We select thirteen countries by combining Australia with the group of seven (G7) and BRICS.
-This set includes developed and developing countries, and covers a significant proportion of the global economy.
-We use the Penn World Table version 10.0 \footnote{\url{https://www.rug.nl/ggdc/productivity/pwt/?lang=en}{PWT 10.0}}\citep{feenstra2015next} to extract a time series dataset of economic indicators for each of these countries.
-The PWT 10.0 database contains information on relative levels of income, output, input and productivity, covering 183 countries between 1950 and 2019.
-We chose to extract data for the period from 1980 to 2019, to maximise the number of countries with complete coverage.
-The exception is Russia, for which there is only data for the period from 1991-2019.
+We select thirteen countries by combining Australia with the G7 and BRICS.
+This set includes developed and developing countries and covers a significant proportion of the global economy.
+We use the Penn World Table (PWT) version 10.0 \footnote{\url{https://www.rug.nl/ggdc/productivity/pwt/?lang=en}{PWT 10.0}} dataset \cite{feenstra2015next} to extract a time series dataset of economic indicators for each of these countries.
+The PWT 10.0 database contains information on relative levels of income, output, input and productivity.
+It covers 183 countries between 1950 and 2019.
+We extracted data from 1980 to 2019 in order to maximize the number of countries with complete coverage.
+The exception is Russia, for which there was data only for the period from 1991-2019.